 It’s important to secure furniture not only in the living and dining room but also in the nursery.
 Pay special attention to the baby’s bookshelf and dresser.

 Once babies start to crawl and even walk, they could slip and fall on rugs.
 A good way to avoid mishaps is to make rugs immovable by placing nonskid rug pads underneath them.

 Double-sided carpet tape can also be used to keep down any slight upturns on the edges and corners of the rugs.

 Block or Babyproof Stairs

-Babies love stairs, but of course stairs can be dangerous.
-Parents can block stairs off with a baby gate or add carpeting, nonskid step pads, or a carpet runner to make stairs less slippery.
+Babies tend to love stairs, but of course stairs can be dangerous.
+You can block stairs off with a baby gate and/or add carpeting, nonskid step pads, or a carpet runner to make stairs less slippery.

 Paying for Babyproofing

-If they aren’t able to pay for babyproofing out of pocket, they could put the expense on a low- or no-interest credit card, look out for sales on their favorite items, or take out a home improvement loan.
+If you aren’t able to pay for babyproofing out of pocket, you might consider using a low- or no-interest credit card or taking out a personal loan for home improvement.